kplat1/Kataform/README.md

 # Kataform
-Kataform is an open source app-based platform, currently in it's early stages.
+Kataform is an online platform that is no longer being updated, and is not up to date.
+It is currently not functional.